dmed256/coding-puzzles/advent_of_code/README.md

 ./run-tests python
 ```

-Currently only `python` is supported, but `rust` coming soon I hope!

 # Leaderboard

 ## 2021

 This was my first year doing Advent of Code when the problems were being released.
 It ended with with `467` points at a ranking of `128` (so close!)

 I managed to finish most problems the night/dawn of the problem except for `23`, that one stumped me that night 😞

 <img src="https://user-images.githubusercontent.com/1812355/147386886-cf457537-ef14-4415-9d19-5fb530c6298f.png" width="400px"></img>